Smoking cessation medications

 - Depressed mood, thoughts of suicide and attempted suicide.
 Call your doctor right away if you have any of these symptoms.

 NOTE: Use of this medicine is linked to an increased risk of heart attack and stroke.

-- Clonidine (Catapres) is normally used to treat high blood pressure.
-It may help smokers with quitting when it is started before quitting, and comes either as a pill or patch.
+- Clonidine is normally used to treat high blood pressure.
+It may help when it is started before quitting.
+This drug comes as a pill or patch.

-- Nortriptyline is another antidepressant, It may help with quitting when it is started 10 - 28 days before quitting.
+- Nortriptyline is another antidepressant.
+It is started 10 to 28 days before quitting.